fei6409/log-highlight.nvim/README.md

 ### Note

-This plugin is still working in progress.
+Although this plugin is still working in progress, the major features are in place already.
-However, the main features are in place already, so one should be able to give the plugin a try by following the [installation](#installation) and [configuration](#configuration).
+Feel free to give it a try by following the [installation](#installation) and [configuration](#configuration).

-Missing syntax highlighting will be added soon (based on the logs I found).
+Missing syntax highlighting will be added sooooon (based on the logs I read or find).
 More detailed documentation is on the way (though not much to say given this plugin is quite simple).